ThorbenKuck/RegisterHandlerFW/README.md

 # README #

 ### What is the RegisterHandler framework?
 * The RegisterHandler framework is meant for Dependency-Injection, as well as module-control.
-It can create Registers and share instances of objects over multiple procedures, without the need of static atributes, or sharing instances of Objects.
+It can create Registers and share instances of objects over multiple procedures, without the need of static attributes, or sharing instances of Objects.
 * More comes later ...

 ### What is this repository for? ###

-* In this repository youll find a framework, called RegisterHandler.
+* In this repository you'll find a framework, called RegisterHandler.
 * V.0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)